KTM West Coast railway line: Gemas–Johor Bahru electrification and double-tracking

-After many years of announcements about the intention to upgrade the final stretch of single track of the West Coast Line, the Government began the public display exercise for the Gemas–Johor Bahru electrification and double-tracking project on 27 October 2015.
+After many years of announcements about the intention to upgrade the final stretch of single track of the West Coast Line, the Government began the public display exercise for the Gemas–Johor Bahru electrification and double-tracking project (EDTP) on 27 October 2015.
 The public display exercise, required for all development of new railways under Section 84 of Malaysia's Land Public Transport Act 2010, ran until 27 January 2016.
 Chinese company China Railway Construction Company (CRCC) has been awarded to build the Gemas–Johor Bahru electrification and double-tracking project.

 The length of the line to be electrified and double-tracked is 197 km between Chainage 563.040 at Gemas to Chainage 754.180 at Johor Bahru.
 The project includes the construction of 11 stations at Segamat, Genuang, Labis, Bekok, Paloh, Kluang, Mengkibol, Rengam, Layang-Layang, Kulai and Kempas Baru, and 3 future stations at Tenang, Chamek and Senai.
 The upgraded line is supposed to cater for at least 22 services daily involving KTM ETS, KTM Intercity and shuttle train services.
 Electrification for the stretch will have the same specifications as that of the Seremban-Gemas stretch, name at 25 kV AC 50 Hz single phase and supplied via an overhead catenary.
-Train operations for this stretch will be integrated with the Train Control Centres at KL Sentral and Gemas.
+Train operations for this stretch will be integrated with the Train Control centres at KL Sentral and Gemas.
 The design speed for the tracks is 160 km/h.

-Construction began in 2016 and is expected to be completed by October 2022.
+Construction began in 2016 and is expected to be completed by the end of 2025.
+On 15 March 2025, Segamat became the first station on the EDTP to be served by the KTM ETS service, replacing Gemas as the southern terminal of the ETS service.

+On 7 June 2025 the Singapore, Malaysia and ASEAN focused RailTravel Station website reported delays, with the EDTP was still not operational and overhead electrification still to reach Johor Bahru (JB) Sentral station.
+The article also added that YB Tuan Chew Chong Sin posted on social media on 19 May that the ETS would not reach Kluang until August and JB Sentral until December 2025.
+ETS and Intercity Services general manager Nurul Azha Mokmin was reported on 05 Jun 2025 as saying, “We have procured 10 ETS train sets, which are expected to operate on the Gemas-Johor Bahru route, beginning next year.
+Subsequently, new routes from Johor Bahru to Butterworth and Padang Besar (Perlis) will also be introduced”.